Mg30/genpipes/README.md

     return df_merged

 ```
 Decorated function will not received the value from the stream.
-But the wrapper does receive the valeu from stream and push it downstream unchanged.
+But the wrapper does receive the value from stream and push it downstream unchanged.

 That's why when calling  your function once decorated you have to pass it as first argument a generator object, so if you want to test you function you can do like that:
 ```python